NgNotEn/PJDL/README.md

 # A parallel join system with dynamic load work.
 The system is built based on the ADOPT.
 The main branch is a common version with a web interface, and you can checkout imdb branch to do benchmark of imdb.

+## Core algorithm and system description.
+The core algorithm and system detail description of PJDL in here: (description)["./Algorithm & System Description.dm"]

 ## How to build
 ```bash